 Gladstone N. Jones, III (“Glad”) is Jones Swanson’s founding member.
 In 25 years of practice, Glad has litigated both environmental and commercial cases in New York, Florida, California, Mississippi and Louisiana.
 He has garnered numerous honors for his work.

 Glad’s first major case, Friloux v.
 Exxon Corporation and Campbell Wells Corporation, in 1997, prompted changes in Louisiana’s rules concerning the handling and disposal of oilfield waste.
 Another one of his cases, Doré Energy v.
 Carter-Langham et al., resulted in what was then the largest land restoration judgment in Louisiana history—$57 million.
 In 2010, Glad was lead counsel on Active Solutions et al. v.
 Dell, Inc., et al., which not only resulted in a verdict against the technology giant Dell, but also set the stage for the later criminal conviction of then-New Orleans Mayor Ray Nagin.
 In 2013, the Southeast Louisiana Flood Protection Authority–East hired Glad to bring a case against nearly 100 oil, gas and pipeline companies in what The New York Times called “the most ambitious environmental lawsuit ever.”
-The SLFPA–E case prompted parishes and private landowners all across South Louisiana to bring their own land-loss cases, and Glad represents several of those plaintiffs today.
+The SLFPA–E case prompted private landowners throughout South Louisiana to bring their own land-loss cases, and Glad represents several of those plaintiffs today.

 In New Orleans, Glad serves on the boards of Xavier University and Stirling Properties.
 In New York City, he serves on the board of the Gilder Lehrman Institute of American History.